When Avatars Have Personality: Effects on Engagement and Communication in Immersive Medical Training: Results

 \subsubsection{Direct Patient-Comparison}

 The comparative results reveal a crucial tension between perceived realism and communicative challenge.
 While participants clearly identified a major personality shift between the two agents (M=4.0), the extroverted-anxious patient was predominantly rated as more realistic and human (3 of 4 participants).
 Conversely, the introverted-calm patient was perceived by the same majority as the more significant communication challenge.
-This suggests a potential link between an agent’s verbosity and its perceived human-likeness (strengthening the realism-verbosity paradox suggested in the previous subsection); the richer dialogue from the extroverted patient may have masked underlying AI artifacts more effectively than the terse, minimalist responses of the introverted agent, which posed a greater clinical challenge but felt less natural.
+This observed preference suggests a potential link between an agent's verbosity and its perceived human-likeness within our small sample (strengthening the realism-verbosity paradox suggested in the previous subsection); the richer dialogue from the extroverted patient may have masked underlying AI artifacts more effectively than the terse, minimalist responses of the introverted agent, which posed a greater clinical challenge but felt less natural.

 Critically, a greater challenge did not directly translate to greater perceived training value.
 Physicians disagreed with the statement that the more challenging (introverted) patient provided a more memorable or instructive experience (M=2.0).
 This suggests that for a training simulation to be effective, the difficulty must be perceived as authentic rather than artificial.
-Despite these nuanced critiques of the individual agents, the core premise of our work was overwhelmingly validated: physicians strongly agreed that the variety of personalities made the simulation more effective than if the patients had been uniform (M=4.5).
-This finding provides powerful evidence that while perfecting individual agent realism is an ongoing challenge, the introduction of personality diversity is itself a major step toward creating more impactful and effective medical training environments.
+Despite these nuanced critiques of the individual agents, the core premise of our work was strongly supported: physicians strongly agreed that the variety of personalities made the simulation more effective than if the patients had been uniform (M=4.5).
+Preliminary findings provide evidence that while perfecting individual agent realism is an ongoing challenge, the introduction of personality diversity is itself a major step toward creating more impactful and effective medical training environments.